What are our priorities in acquiring land?

 Given that some regions have far more conservation reserves than others, we need to take a strategic approach in acquiring areas for conservation.
 Nevertheless, in most bioregions there are ecosystems that are poorly represented in the current reserve system.

-What types of environment need to be better represented in the reserve system?
+What needs to be better represented in the reserve system?

 Which parts of New South Wales need more conservation reserves?